-When you first create an application, in addition to selecting a Device Type, you may be asked to select an Application Type:
+When you create an application, in addition to selecting a Device Type, you must select an Application Type:

-The type of an application defines the capabilities of the devices provisioned to that application and is tied closely to pricing plans.
+The type of application defines the capabilities of the devices provisioned to that application and is tied closely to the pricing plans.

 The three available application types for new applications are:

 Starter applications, available for free to all users, are full-featured, allowing you to run multiple containers and set up a public URL for each of your devices.
 You are limited to ten devices across all starter applications.

 Essentials applications allow you to run a single container and do not permit public device URLs.
 Like microservices applications, they are only available to paid plans.

 The prototype pricing plan includes 20 devices, in addition to the 10 starter devices included with all plans.
 The pilot plan includes 50 devices, and the production plan includes 100 devices.
 You can choose any combination of microservices and essentials devices within these limits.
 With the pilot and production plans, you can add additional devices at $1.50 for the microservices type, and $1 for the essentials type.

 Note: All devices in starter, microservices, and essentials applications must run balenaOS v2.12.0 or higher.
 If you do not have the option to choose one of these application types, the selected device type does not yet have a high enough balenaOS version available.
 A classic application type will be assigned by default.